Grounding Video Models to Actions through Goal Conditioned Exploration: Experiments

 \subsection{Manipulation}

 In this section, we aim to evaluate the goal-conditioned policy learned by the proposed unsupervised exploration in tabletop manipulation environments with continuous action space.
-To better understand the capability of the method, we investigate multi-task policy learning in Libero and Calvin, and single-task policy learning in Meta-world. \redta{Note that methods highlighted by an \textit{asterisk} require ground-truth action labels to train, while our method only requires image observations for training the video model with the potential of zero-shot generalization if trained on internet-scale data.}
+To better understand the capability of the method, we investigate multi-task policy learning in Libero and Calvin, and single-task policy learning in Meta-world.
+Note that methods highlighted by an \textit{asterisk} require ground-truth action labels to train, \bluet{whereas our method only requires image demonstration sequences to train the video model and self-supervised training for the policy model.}

 \textbf{Libero}~\citep{liu2024libero} is a tabletop simulation of a Franka Robot, which features several dexterous manipulation tasks.
 For each task in Libero, the agent is required to achieve the final state described in a corresponding sentence, which identifies the target object and task completion state.
 The action space consists of the delta position and orientation of the end effector and the applied force on the gripper, resulting in a total dimension of 7. \bluet{ To improve the efficiency of exploration, we further add an exploration primitive for grasping, which we discuss in detail in Appendix \ref{app:subsect:our_train_detail}. }